 52.7.2 Residence Requirement

-Normally, \star 60 for the BSc degree, including \star 54 of the final \star 60, must be taken at Augustana Faculty.
+Students registered in a BSc program must complete at least 60 senior credits offered by the Augustana Faculty.
 However, language or other study abroad may, with special permission of the Associate Dean, Academic Programs, count toward the residency requirement.